-All undergraduate elementary and childhood education majors are required to complete the first course in the STEMGC program, STEM 4033 Introduction to STEM Education as a part of their undergraduate program.
-This averages about 100 students per year.
+All undergraduate elementary and childhood education majors are required to complete the first course in the STEMGC program, STEM 40303 Introduction to STEM Education as a part of their undergraduate program.
+This averages slightly more than 100 students per year.
 Elementary education majors who are pursuing a Master of Arts in Teaching graduate degree may elect to also pursue the STEMGC.
-In May 2022, 13 candidates will complete the STEMGC (See Appendix C).
-In the two previous years, another 28 candidates have completed the STEMGC (See Appendix C).
-Another 15 candidates will apply for and be fully admitted to the STEMGC in May, 2022-they are currently completing the second course in the program.
+In May 2025, six candidates completed the STEMGC (See Appendix C).
+In the four previous years, another 54 candidates have completed the STEMGC (See Appendix C).
+Another 17 candidates will apply for and be fully admitted to the STEMGC in July, 2025-they just completing the second course in the program.

 B. Provide the number of program graduates over the past three years.

-During the past three years, 41 candidates have completed the STEMGC.
+During the past four years, 60 candidates have completed the STEMGC.
 C. Describe goals for intended research and creative activities.
 Describe how these initiatives are assessed, analyzed, and utilized.
 Provide list of program research/scholarly productivity